BDC Hamburger Icon

 • Offer a positive outcome to those who achieve their target.

-• Remind employees to use their individual strengths to achieve their goal.
+• Remind employees to use their individual strengths to achieve their goals.

-• Contextualize competition by highlighting how employees’ effort can benefit customers and the company as a whole.
+• Contextualize competition by highlighting how employees’ efforts can benefit customers and the company as a whole.

-• Have different levels of competition so that people are competing on a level playing field.
+• Have different levels of competition so people compete on a level playing field.

 • Set targets based on improving each individual’s previous performance or general department benchmarks.